T10 Working Drafts

 T10 is under an obligation to periodically review its standards and technical reports to determine whether on they should be revised, reaffirmed, or withdrawn as ANSI standards or techical reports.
 Below is a list the T10 standards and technical reports that have been withdrawn.

 Please note that these documents are no longer ANSI standards or technical reports.
 Information about them is being provided for historical interest but these former standards should not be used for new designs.
-Contact the INCITS Secretariat for availability information.
+Guests must contact the INCITS Secretariat for availability information.
+T10 members may find some of these documents on the T10 members Projects page.

 Interfaces between flexible disk cartridges and their host controllers